ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations: Introduction

-One of the possible assumptions is to separate observational and interventional data \citep{Gao2022IDYNOLN}, which reduces the number of dependencies that need to be found.
-Another is the assumption of underlying continuous dynamics represented by stochastic differential equations \cite{Bellot2021NeuralGM}.
-One can also assume a-priori knowledge about the time-lagged data and incorporate this knowledge into the solver \cite{Sun2021NTSNOTEARSLN}.
-One can also deal with the general problem and propose local methods \citep{Pamfil2020DYNOTEARSSL, Gao2022IDYNOLN}, which can scale further at the cost of some loss of accuracy.
-Note that many of the previous works also combine several of these approaches to arrive at solvers that are tractable and applicable to a wide range of applications.
+There exist a number of methods for learning DBN.
+One can learn underlying continuous dynamics represented by stochastic differential equations \citep{bellotNeuralGraphicalModelling2021}, or related dynamical systems \citep{murphyDynamicBayesianNetworks2002}.
+Another option is to assume a priori knowledge about time-lagged data and incorporate this knowledge into the solver \citep{sunNTSNOTEARSLearningNonparametric2021}.
+Furthermore, one deal with the general problem and propose local methods \citep{pamfilDYNOTEARSStructureLearning2020,gaoIDYNOLearnMalinskyingNonparametric2022}, which can scale further at the cost of some loss of accuracy.
+Under the assumptions of Markovianity and faithfulness, conditional independence-based methods, such as PCMCI+ \citep{runge20}, can be applied.
+Note that many of the previous works also combine several of these approaches to design solvers that are efficient and applicable to a wide range of applications.
+However, it should be noted that many methods may not identify DAG representations of causal dependencies under certain conditions \citep{kaiserUnsuitabilityNOTEARSCausal2022,reisachBewareSimulatedDAG2021}.
+One of the possible causes is that many of them only converge to a first-order stationary point for the corresponding non-convex optimization problem, which is known \citep{danielyComplexityTheoreticLimitations2016} to be hard to solve.

+In our contribution, we revisit the score-based learning of DBNs utilizing a directed acyclic graph (DAG) structure augmented by additional time lagged dependencies \citep{murphyDynamicBayesianNetworks2002,deanModelReasoningPersistence1989,assaadSurveyEvaluationCausal2022}.
+We utilize mixed-integer programming to learn the underlying dynamic Bayesian networks.
+While all of the previous methods focus mostly on scaling with adequate precision by utilizing a variety of heuristics, we focus on leveraging quadratic mixed-integer programs to find near global optimum solutions to a score-based DAG learning problem, which results in a high-quality reconstruction of the DAG.